aambrioso1/c_programs/Pamplona_Lectures/Week_13/class_13.2.md

 In class a student asks an excellent question and Pamplona explains.
 (36:00)

-Question:  Why does the delete function need to return the list.
+Student's question:  Why does the delete function need to return the list.
 Pamplona's answer:  When we delete the first element of the list we need to update the pointer to the list.

 This pointer is the first element of the list.
-We update the list with the call to append as show in the main() program:
+We update the list with the call to append() as show in the main() program:

 ```
 first = delete_from_list(first, 123);